schaithanya/MemoBook/README.md

 npm config set strict-ssl false<br>
 or <br>
 set the registry from https to http like below : npm config set registry="http://registry.npmjs.org/"<br>

+Issue 2 : Unable to verify the first certificate
+Solution: by pass the restriction by setting the environment variable From the terminal type the below command:

+set  NODE_TLS_REJECT_UNAUTHORIZED=0